India Virus Cases Spiral As Baghdad Hospital Blaze Kills 82 - UrduPoint

 The European Union as a whole said it would have enough vaccines to immunise 70 percent of its adult population by the end of July.

-But despite the optimism, the threat of the virus remains ever-present, with Germany implementing tougher lockdown rules, including night curfews and school closures, after the government passed a disputed new law designed to slow infections.
+But despite the optimism, the threat of the virus remains ever-present, particularly with new variants developing.

-The controversial new rules -- passed this week amid huge protests in Berlin -- will apply in all regions with incidence rates of more than 100 new infections per 100,000 people over the last seven days.
+The death of fashion designer Alber Elbaz aged 59 after a battle with Covid-19 provided another high-profile example of the deadliness of the virus.

-Some normality was restored Sunday in Melbourne, where just over 78,000 spectators packed a stadium for an Australian Rules football match, in what is believed to be the biggest crowd at a sporting fixture since the pandemic began.
+Elbaz was known for his playful designs that transformed the storied French house Lanvin into an industry darling before his shock ouster in 2015.